jitsedesmet/thesis/solution/storage-guidance-vocabulary/index.md

 You would describe a notification container with a `save-condition` as `only-stored-when-not-redundant` with a shape selector that is empty (matches anything).
 `sgv:client-control` would be `sgv:allow-when-not-claimed`.
+A UI interface asking the user to specify the location of a naw resource migt be desired.
+This way, the application can operate as if the resource type is not new.

 #### Assume
 Same as above but more relaxed client control.